ElvinOuyang/elvinouyang.github.io/_posts/2017-09-15-reuters-w2v-bow-get-started.md

     >>> The reuters corpus has 10788 documents

-The `reuters` from `nltk` comes with its specific sets of methods, making it hard to select and filter desired corpora.
+The `reuters` from `nltk` package comes with its specific sets of methods, making it hard to select and filter desired corpora.
 For my purpose in this report, I will only select 2 popular tags out of the 90 tags included in this corpora.
 Therefore, my next step is to generate a frequency table that summarizes the tags.

 ```python